iynehz/perl5-Alien-Plotly-Orca/README.md

 # CAVEATS

-plotly-orca requires X service.
+On Linux plotly-orca requires X service.
 If your host is headless you mostly need [xvfb](https://en.wikipedia.org/wiki/Xvfb), either ran as a service, or ran as a wrapper every time like `xvfb-run orca ...`.

 # SEE ALSO